Information about the School Curriculum

-Pupils within the Foundation Stage experience six areas of learning:
+Pupils within EYFS experience six areas of learning:

 Personal, social and emotional development